Reducing air pollution is something we should all take seriously.

 Step 1: Ensure Product is Compatible

-Some of these detergents are only compatible with diesel or gasoline, not both.
+Some catalytic converter detergents are only compatible with diesel or gasoline, not both.
 Read the label before you buy it to make sure it’s appropriate for your vehicle.

 Step 2: Buy Enough for Treatment